Infill Housing and Single Family Residential

 How does Small-scale Multi-unit Housing fit into the City of Salmon Arm context?

-The existing R-1 as well as R-2, R-3, R-4, R-7, R-8, and R-9, as revised or combined and renamed, will allow more density; however, the number of additional units is limited by a number of factors including: topography, geo-hazards, parcel configuration and size, floodplain/ riparian, utility capacity, etc. As well, the Zoning Bylaw will continue to regulate building height, setbacks to property lines, and the limit in parcel coverage by buildings.
+R-1 as well as R-2, R-3, R-4, R-7, R-8, and R-9, as revised or combined and renamed, will allow more density; however, the number of additional units is limited by a number of factors including: topography, geo-hazards, parcel configuration and size, floodplain/ riparian, utility capacity, etc. As well, the Zoning Bylaw (PDF) will continue to regulate building height, setbacks to property lines, and the limit in parcel coverage by buildings.
 We are also proposing to limit how much of a residential parcel can be covered with impermeable or “hard” surfaces such as concrete, asphalt, and non-green roofs.

 To view videos of the presentations at Council meetings and Council deliberations on these changes: